 Kit Meeson works Tuesdays and Wednesdays for Emmanuel City Centre, with a particular focus on the student ministry.
 She works with Mike Harris to support the student group leaders and helps to disciple female students at Emmanuel City Centre.
-During the rest of the week, Kit works for MoveGB, a health and fitness company based in Bath.
+During the rest of the week, Kit works from home as a Spanish translator and interpreter.

 Simon Russell works one third of his time for “Living Out” and two thirds of his time as the director of operations for the Emmanuel Bristol family of churches.
 He oversees the shared logistics of our increasingly complex life together.

 Ed Shaw is the pastor of Emmanuel City Centre.
 He works 6 days a week for Emmanuel (one day of which is set aside for his work with “Living Out”) and serves across the Emmanuel family of churches by taking responsibility for both small group leader and staff team training.
 He takes either Friday or Saturday as his day-off.